Towards Carbon-Free Electricity: A Flow-Based Framework for Power Grid Carbon Accounting and Decarbonization: Carbon Accounting

-\textbf{Mathematical Model}.
-Figure \ref{fig:cfmodel} illustrates the physical power flows and the associated virtual carbon flows in a power network.
-The notations with $P$ denote power flow values (in the unit of MW), while the notations with $E$ denote the associated carbon emission flow values (in the unit of ton/h).
-In addition, the notion of \emph{carbon emission intensity} $w$ is defined as $w = E/P$ to link power flows and carbon flows.
+\textbf{Carbon Flow Model}.
+Figure \ref{fig:cfmodel} illustrates the physical power flows and the virtual carbon flows in a power network.
+The notations with $P$ denote power flows (in the unit of MW), while the notations with $E$ denote the associated carbon emission flows (in the unit of ton/h).
+In addition, the notion of \textbf{carbon emission intensity} $w$ is defined as $w = E/P$ to link power flows and carbon flows.
 This measures the amount of carbon emissions associated with 1 unit of power, which is similar to but more granular than AEF.
-With the notations in place, the carbon flow model is then established based on the following two fundamental rules. \begin{rules} The power flow of each line $ij$ has the same branch carbon intensity $w_{ij}$: \end{rules}
+The carbon flow model is then established based on the following two fundamental rules.

-\begin{rules} (\emph{Conservation Law of Mass}).
-At each node $i$, the total carbon emission inflow equals the total carbon emission outflow:
+\begin{rules} ({Conservation of Carbon Mass}).
+At each node, the total carbon emission inflows equals the total carbon emission outflows. \end{rules}